sayonaramemori/study-roads/javacode/tutor.md

 > The return type is auto deduced.
 It is illegal to return a value in some branches but not in others.
 > It only captures the unchanged variable.
 > The point of using lambdas is *deferred* execution.
+> You can supply a lambda expression whenever an object of an interface with a single abstract method is expected.
+Such an interface is called *functional interface*
 ```java
 //example
 (String first, String second)